Jawfish/react-typescript-template/README.md

 - Sass
 - [Vite](https://vitejs.dev/guide/why.html), a dev server
 - [Vitest](https://vitest.dev/guide/why.html), a Vite-native unit test framework with an API nearly identical to Jest
-- A VSCode workspace with recommended extensions and configuration settings for the recommended formatter
+- A VSCode development container with recommended extensions and configuration settings for the recommended formatter

 Clone the repo: